Accessory Dwelling Units in 2026: The Complete State-by-State Legal Breakdown

 - Design compliant units with GovCodex’s builder tools.

-- Submit permits early to avoid delays (average approval time: 3–6 weeks in 2026).
+- Submit permits early to avoid delays; approval timelines vary by jurisdiction.

-For investors, ADUs can boost property value by 15–30% in 2026 markets.
-Stay ahead of regulations and leverage AI to cut project timelines in half.
+For investors, ADUs can meaningfully boost property value, though the impact varies by market.
+Stay ahead of regulations and use AI tools to help streamline your project timeline.

 *Need further clarity?
 Explore the 2026 Homeowner Guide to Permits or Zoning Codes Explained in 2026.